Vanessa Trump Is A Rao's Red Sauce Heiress

-Vanessa Trump filed for divorce from Donald Trump Jr. after her father, Charles Haydon’s estate was settled and she came into her own money.
+Vanessa Trump filed for divorce from Donald Trump Jr. after her father Charles Haydon’s estate was settled, and she came into her own money.
 Now it is being revealed that one of her father’s biggest investments had been in Rao’s Marinara sauce recipe from the famed NYC restaurant, Rao’s.

 Vanessa Trump’s Money Is From An Investment In Rao’s Marinara Sauce

-Back in 1992, Vanessa Trump’s father, lawyer Charles Haydon invested in taking Rao’s red sauce public with Rao’s owner Frank Pellegrino Sr. and Ron Straci, a lawyer who founded Rao’s Speciality Foods, says PageSix.
+Back in 1992, Vanessa Trump’s father, lawyer Charles Haydon, invested in taking Rao’s red sauce public with Rao’s owner Frank Pellegrino Sr. and Ron Straci, a lawyer who founded Rao’s Speciality Foods, says PageSix.
 The initial plan to put Rao’s red sauce on supermarket shelves has led to an expanded line of sauces, olive oils, and salad dressings now available around the globe.

-Vanessa Trump’s father initially invested one million dollars in the company and owned 30% of Rao’s Specialty Foods company which was said to be worth $415 million when it was sold in 2017 to a large food company.
+Vanessa Trump’s father initially invested $1 million in the company and owned 30 percent of Rao’s Specialty Foods company, which was said to be worth $415 million when it was sold in 2017 to a large food company.
 The hold up on the transfer of funds to Vanessa Trump and her mother Bonnie was due to a lawsuit between the two primary owners of the Rao’s brand.
 After the suit was settled and the company was sold, Vanessa Trump could finally receive her inheritance from father Charles Haydon’s estate.

 EXCLUSIVE: Vanessa Trump is a marinara sauce heiress https://t.co/jh1fAaBFpJ pic.twitter.com/MLJvv7GcGX